How To Have A Happy Family Trip

 1. Be responsible with technology

-I’m sure many of you want to update your twitter, Facebook, Instagram, and any other social media you love to browse and your parents understand that.
-However, I want you to think about your parents point of view by putting yourself in their shoes.
+I’m sure many of you want to be on TIkTok, Instagram, and any other social media you love to browse and your parents understand that.
+However, think about your parents point of view by putting yourself in their shoes.

 Let’s say you pay for you and 3 of your friends to travel to a fabulous destination, they don’t have to pay for a thing.
 The whole time you are there they are constantly on their phones texting away or listening to music and not talking to you.
 How would you feel?
 How you would feel is exactly how your parents would feel and would you want to make them feel that way?
 Of course not.